yuegao04/docs/docs/faq.md

 - The configuration content of "Global Connectors" or "Project Connectors".
 - The value content of "Configuration Settings".

-Users can encrypt this data information through environment variables when starting a Seal instance to achieve encryption within the library.
+Users can encrypt this data information through environment variables when starting a Walrus instance to achieve encryption within the library.

 > Note:
-> - This configuration only takes effect when the Seal instance is started for the first time, and reconfiguration will cause the system to fail to start.
+> - This configuration only takes effect when the Walrus instance is started for the first time, and reconfiguration will cause the system to fail to start.

 ```shell
 # step 1: Get 128/256 bits key with OpenSSL.